f5devcentral/aip-demo-udf/README.md

 ## Enabling Rules

+Unless **ENABLE_RULES** User Tag was specified for the deployment, it is necessary to manually enable Rules in order for the system to start generating **Alerts**

-In order for the system to generate *Alerts* it is necessary to enable corresponding **Rule Sets**.
-Navigate to *Rules* and enable the following Rule Sets:
+To manually enable the Rules, navigate to *Rules* and enable the following Rule Sets:

   1. Base Rule Set
   2. Docker Rule Set